bitfocus/companion-module-tow-mixeffect/README.md

 Please see [HELP.md](HELP.md) and [LICENSE](LICENSE) for more information.

 > NOTE: The Companion MixEffect module (**v1.1.1**) is available in the [Companion Beta Builds](https://bitfocus.io/companion/download/builds/).
 If you wish to download it you'll need to visit the [BitFocus Downloads](https://bitfocus.io/user/downloads), login with or create your Bitfocus account, then click on the [Beta Builds](https://bitfocus.io/companion/download/builds/) link.
-The mix affect module was added on `companion-2.2.0-ae0a60d7-3615`, so it's also included in any newer build.
+The MixEffect module was added on `companion-2.2.0-ae0a60d7-3615`, so it's also included in any newer build.